-- (a) Recognition of an employee organization as the exclusive bargaining agent for a bargaining unit permitted by this article shall continue only so long as such organization satisfies the criteria of this article. - (b) If a petition for decertification of a recognized exclusive bargaining agent is presented to the LRA showing, by administratively acceptable evidence, that at least thirty (30) percent of the employees in the bargaining unit no longer want the employee organization to be their bargaining agent, then the LRA shall hold an election pursuant to Section 3-10-9 of this article. - (c) A petition for decertification of a recognized exclusive collective bargaining agent in an appropriate unit may be filed in a thirty-day (30) period between the one hundred eightieth (180th) and one hundred fiftieth (150th) day prior to expiration of any existing collective bargaining agreement for that bargaining unit or any time after that collective bargaining agreement has expired. - (d) For a period of one (1) year following recognition or certification of an exclusive bargaining agent, no decertification petitions may be filed. - (e) An employee organization no longer shall be recognized as the exclusive bargaining agent of the employees in the bargaining unit if a majority of the employees in the appropriate bargaining unit vote in the decertification election to no longer be represented by the employee organization.
+- (a) If a petition for decertification of a recognized exclusive bargaining agent is presented to the LRA showing, by administratively acceptable evidence, that at least thirty (30) percent of the employees in the bargaining unit no longer want the employee organization to be their bargaining agent, then the LRA shall hold an election pursuant to Section 3-10-9 of this Article. - (b) A petition for decertification of a recognized exclusive collective bargaining agent in an appropriate unit may be filed in the ninety (90)-day period between the one hundred eightieth (180th) and ninetieth (90th) day prior to expiration of any existing collective bargaining agreement for that bargaining unit. - (c) For a period of one (1) year following recognition or certification of an exclusive bargaining agent, no decertification petitions may be filed. - (d) If a majority of the employees in an appropriate bargaining unit vote in a secret ballot decertification election to no longer be represented by the employee organization, that organization no longer shall be recognized as the exclusive bargaining agent of the employees in the bargaining unit.